shardullavekar/Authme_SDK/README.md

 1. Prerequisite
 -------------------

-API KEY is a prerequisite - please get in touch with us before you start integration.
+API KEY is a prerequisite - get your API keys from https://authme.io/merchant

 2. Set Your API KEY
 -------------------